DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-22-Poppy-Blog.md

 Let us put something in front of the camera just to make sure we have everything working.
 We will add a cuboid and put it right in front of Poppy's face.
 - Go to the Menu bar and click **Add**
 - Select **Cuboid** under **Primitive shape**
-- Move the cuboid to be right in Poppy's face
+- Use **Object position** controls to place the cuboid in Poppy's field of view
-- Change the y-position to **- 0.75** this should be right outside of Poppy's vision sensor volume
 ![image](https://github.com/DiegoPrestamo/DiegoPrestamo.github.io/assets/103367642/fe80be1b-e775-4f01-9cc8-87425f395b4a)

-#### Step 3.5 Make sure the object is renderable and still!
+#### Step 3.5 Make sure the object is renderable and floating
-Do not expect something to render on the vision sensor's view (next step) if you did not make it renderable.
+Do not expect something to render on the vision sensor view (next step) if you did not make it renderable.
 Under **Scene Object Properties** hit the **renderable** box:
 <div align="center">
   <p>